How to start a pest control business

 What do you need to start a pest control business?

-- Having training and experience in pest control.
+Having training and experience in pest control is important.
 It’s essential to know the industry you’re working in and have hands-on experience if you want to successfully branch out on your own.

-- Finding a way to beat the competition means your business will stand out and help to attract customers.
-Luckily, joining Checkatrade will increase your visibility on Google and give your new business credibility.
+You should also look for ways to stand out and attract customers.
+Joining Checkatrade can help to increase your visibility and give your new business credibility.

 - Funding: Always ensure you have sufficient start-up funds before leaving your current job.
 You can choose to save the money yourself or speak to a financial institute about taking out a loan.
 It’s also vital you’re fully informed when it comes to repayments and interest rates.